KadamShweta04/SAT/server/docs/index.rst

 NODES_CONSECUTIVE
 ~~~~~~~~~~~~~~~~~

-This constraint is similar to `NODES_ABSOLUTE_ORDER`_ with two nodes but without regarding the particular order of the nodes.
-This constraint only requires that between the two given nodes :math:`n_1,n_2` is no other node.
-The corresponding formula is.
+This constraint is similar to `NODES_REQUIRE_ABSOLUTE_ORDER`_ with two nodes but without regarding the particular order of the nodes.
+This constraint only requires that between the two given nodes :math:`n_1,n_2` there is no other node.
+The corresponding formula is:

 .. math::
    \sigma(n_1,n_2) \Leftrightarrow \sigma(n_i,n_1) \vee \sigma(n_2,n_i) \quad \forall n_i \in V \ | \ n_2 \neq n_i \neq n_1